libbymiller/covid-uk/README.md

 ## Testing After Development

 Included within the repository is a set of tests which are designed to be run from a development branch, they compare the results obtained with the current scripts to those obtained with running the original source code from the parent repository.
-It is recommended you run:
+It is recommended you run within the root of this repository:

-`bash run_all.sh <no. stochastic realisations>`
+`bash run_all.sh`

 which will run the relevant R code followed by the Python nose tests.
 The tests require you to install the modules contained with the `tests/requirements.txt` file.